Links

 Copy project data

 The FUSE driver allows the user to easily copy data from /data/project to the local workspace and vice versa.
+There is a file size limit of 500 GB per file for the FUSE driver.

 Delete project data